edodm85/DOT_Protocol_Specification/README.md

 ## 4. Type

-The Type identifies if the data is a response or command.
+The Type identifies if the data is a command or a response.

 | Value         | Description      |
 | ------------- | ---------------- |